 All four U.S. business units use infrared cameras to detect leaks at new facilities.
 The scope and frequency of our leak detection programs are driven by regulatory requirements and risks such as facility size and production throughput.
 In addition to repairing leaks, we use the data obtained through LDAR to apply technological solutions and make strategic investments to prevent leaks.

 AVO inspectors use their senses of hearing, sight and smell to help determine if a facility is operating normally.
 A trained inspector can detect gas leaks.

-To mitigate the risks associated with gas leaks, Marathon Oil utilizes qualified individuals to conduct routine AVO inspections of our production locations.
-A program to survey, prioritize, address and verify is applied with regulations dictating the frequencies.
+To mitigate the risks associated with gas leaks, qualified individuals conduct routine AVO inspections of our production locations.
+A program to survey, prioritize, address and verify is applied with regulations dictating the frequency of inspections.